apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wild's Kaprizov Hits Empty Net From Mid-Ice To Complete Hat-Trick In Six-Point Game**
+**Biden administration considering EV switch delay due to weak demand**

-You can read more about it [here](https://www.youtube.com/watch?v=lcFN1SYxtmA).
+You can read more about it [here](https://www.foxbusiness.com/politics/biden-administration-considering-ev-switch-delay-weak-demand).

 ## Requirements
 - Python 3.8